Image scanner: Scan quality

+For scanning film, infrared cleaning is a technique used to remove the effects of dust and scratches on images scanned from film; many modern scanners incorporate this feature.
+It works by scanning the film with infrared light; the dyes in typical color film emulsions are transparent to infrared light, but dust and scratches are not, and block infrared; scanner software can use the visible and infrared information to detect scratches and process the image to greatly reduce their visibility, considering their position, size, shape, and surroundings.
+Scanner manufacturers usually have their own names attached to this technique.
+For example, Epson, Minolta, Nikon, Konica Minolta, Microtek, and others use Digital ICE, while Canon uses its own system, FARE (Film Automatic Retouching and Enhancement).
+Plustek uses LaserSoft Imaging iSRD.
+Some independent software developers design infrared cleaning tools.

 By combining full-color imagery with 3D models, modern hand-held scanners are able to completely reproduce objects electronically.
 The addition of 3D color printers enables accurate miniaturization of these objects, with applications across many industries and professions.

 For scanner apps, the scan quality is highly dependent on the quality of the phone camera and on the framing chosen by the user of the app.

-Computer connection
+Connectivity

 Scans must virtually always be transferred from the scanner to a computer or information storage system for further processing or storage.
 There are two basic issues: (1) how the scanner is physically connected to the computer and (2) how the application retrieves the information from the scanner.